Superior Donuts: Critical reception

 In his review of the original Chicago production, Charles Isherwood of the New York Times said the play "has a lot in common with the deep-fried breakfast food of the title.
 It’s insubstantial and sweet, with virtually no nutritional value.
 Still, minor though this comedy is, it is also hard to dislike.
 Who doesn’t hanker for a doughnut now and then?"
 In reviewing the Broadway production, Isherwood described the play as "a gentle comedy that unfolds like an extended episode of a 1970s sitcom" and "a warm bath of a play that will leave Broadway audiences with satisfied smiles rather than rattled nerves."
 He felt if the play "possesses the nostalgic appeal of a classic sitcom, it is also hampered by some of the genre’s standard flaws.
 A subplot about Franco’s gambling debts feels contrived, like one of those dubious byways cooked up by writers in the later seasons of a series, when inspiration flags and the characters’ interactions have begun to go stale.
 The ancillary characters... might have come straight from the Sidekicks, Neighbors and Friends rack, although the excellent actors imbue them all with a sharp specificity.
 The relationship at the heart of the play, between Arthur and Franco, is also not without its formulaic aspects.
-Mr. Letts’s depiction of this budding cross-racial, cross-generational friendship feels a little retrograde, as both Arthur and Franco reveal dimensions that confound each other but help ease the awkwardness between them...
+Mr. Letts's depiction of this budding cross-racial, cross-generational friendship feels a little retrograde, as both Arthur and Franco reveal dimensions that confound each other but help ease the awkwardness between them...
 But Mr. Letts treads gently, underplaying the surrogate-son aspect of their dynamic."

 Jon Michael Hill was nominated for the 2010 Tony Award for Best Performance by a Featured Actor in a Play for his work in this play.

 TV series

 In January 2016, CBS ordered a television pilot based on the play, with Bob Daily as the showrunner.
-On February 9, 2016, it was reported that Jermaine Fowler will play Franco.
+On February 9, 2016, it was reported that Jermaine Fowler would play Franco.
 On March 1, 2016, Brian d'Arcy James was cast as Arthur.
 On May 26, 2016, CBS ordered the series to be re-piloted for a mid-season premiere.

 In September 2016, CBS ordered the TV series, which debuted on February 2, 2017.
 Judd Hirsch played the role of the shop owner.
 Other cast members include Jermaine Fowler, Katey Sagal, David Koechner, Maz Jobrani, Anna Baryshnikov, Darien Sills-Evans, and Rell Battle.
 On May 12, 2018, the series was cancelled after 2 seasons.